WrestleMania IV

-WrestleMania IV was the fourth annual WrestleMania professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on March 27, 1988, at Trump Plaza in Atlantic City, New Jersey.
-The announced attendance of the event was 19,199, drawing a 6.5 buyrate on PPV.
+WrestleMania IV was a 1988 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fourth annual WrestleMania and took place on March 27, 1988, at the Atlantic City Convention Hall (advertised as Trump Plaza) in Atlantic City, New Jersey.
+The announced attendance of the event was 19,199.

 The main event featured the finals of a one-night, 14-man single-elimination tournament for the WWF World Heavyweight Championship, in which Macho Man Randy Savage defeated "The Million Dollar Man" Ted DiBiase to win the vacant title.
-This marked the first WrestleMania that did not feature Hulk Hogan - regarded as the WWF's biggest star in the 1980s - as a participant the main event (though he was at ringside in Savage's corner).
+This marked the first WrestleMania that did not feature Hulk Hogan—regarded as the WWF's biggest star in the 1980s—as a participant in the main event (though he was at ringside in Savage's corner).

 The undercard featured a 20-man battle royal won by Bad News Brown, Demolition (Ax and Smash) versus Strike Force (Tito Santana and Rick Martel) for the WWF Tag Team Championship, and Brutus "The Barber" Beefcake versus The Honky Tonk Man for the WWF Intercontinental Heavyweight Championship.

+Contemporary critics gave the event a lukewarm reception, noting its extended length and large amount of matches due to it's 14-man tournament setting.
+Many reviewers have retrospectively ranked it as one of the weakest Wrestlemania events.

 Production

 Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is held annually between mid-March to mid-April.
 WrestleMania IV was scheduled to be held on March 27, 1988, at the Historic Atlantic City Convention Hall in Atlantic City, New Jersey.
-This event was advertised as being held at the Trump Plaza Hotel and Casino, but taking place across the road at Convention Hall and sponsored by Donald Trump.
+This event was advertised as being held at the Trump Plaza Hotel and Casino, but actually took place across the road at Convention Hall.
+Donald Trump used the event to promote his properties and was highlighted in the broadcast.

 Much of the promotion of the event featured the continued rivalry of André the Giant and Hulk Hogan, who had faced off in the previous edition's main event.
 This took place inside of a single elimination fourteen-man tournament for the vacant WWF World Heavyweight Championship.
-The event was broadcast across closed circuit television to 175,000 homes, and also on PPV.
+The event was broadcast on closed-circuit television to various venues with a combined audience of 175,000 attendees, and also on PPV.

 Storylines

-WrestleMania IV featured a card, which contained matches that involved wrestlers from pre-existing scripted feuds, plots and storylines.
-Wrestlers portrayed either a villainous or fan favorite gimmick as they followed a series of events which generally built tension, leading to a wrestling match.
-The name of a wrestler's character was not always the person's birth name, as wrestlers often use a stage name to portray their character.
-As a narrative, events are usually pre-planned in order to promote a show or match.
-The main plotline for the event featured a fourteen-man tournament, including a rematch of WrestleMania III's main event.